bentheiii/rust_from_python_workshop/04_02_callable types.md

 ```

 # Exercise 1
-Create a function that accepts a succession function, an initial item and a number `n`, and returns the first `n` elements in the succession sequence sequence.
+Create a function that accepts a succession function, an initial item and a number `n`, and returns the first `n` elements in the succession sequence.

 for example, if the function is `|n| n*n`, the initial item is `3`, and `n` is `5`, we should get `[3, 9, 81, 6_561, 43_046_721]`